Casavant Frères: Recordings

 There have been many recordings performed on Casavant Frères organs.

 Celebrated Canadian pianist Glenn Gould recorded his 1962 album The Art of the Fugue by Bach (Columbia Records) on a 1960 Casavant Frères organ in All Saints' Kingsway Anglican Church in Toronto – available with other Art of Fugue recordings on Sony 87759.
 The organ was destroyed by fire in 1966.
-A new Casavant organ, opus 3874 (2009), is now in the building.
+A new Casavant organ, opus 3874 (2009), replaced it.